mmakaay/flask_micron/documentation/quickstart.rst

         def test_GivenNoNameOnInput_GreetingIsWordly(self):
             self.assertEqual('Hello, World!', hello_world())

 These are actual unit tests instead of integration tests.
-The entry point for the tests is ``hello_world()`` and not the Flask ``app``.
+The entrypoint for the tests is ``hello_world()`` and not the Flask ``app``.

 .. note::